- Home

 Pranav Garimella, MBBS, MPH, FASN

-Dr. Pranav Garimella is board-certified nephrologist and assistant professor and director of the dialysis outreach program in the department of medicine and nephrology at UC San Diego.
-He received his training in India, Chicago, and completed his fellowship at Tufts University, training in clinical nephrology with a focus on polycystic kidney disease with Dr. Ron Perrone.
+Dr Garimella is an Associate Professor of Clinical Medicine and Nephrology at UC San Diego.
+He is the Director of Acute Dialysis Services at UC San Diego Health and the founding Director of the UCSD PKD Center of Excellence.
+He received his training in India, Chicago, and completed his fellowship at Tufts University, training in clinical nephrology with a focus on polycystic kidney disease with Dr Ron Perrone.
 His research endeavors have led to multiple NIH-funded studies and numerous peer-reviewed publications on the topic of kidney diseases.
 He has an ongoing NIH grant for his research elucidating aspects of kidney disease and has been the recipient of a multitude of teaching and clinical excellence awards.
-He is also involved in initiatives to develop programs specifically targeted at minority populations in an effort to improve health literacy and potentially clinical outcomes.
+He is also involved in initiatives to develop programs specifically targeted at minority populations in an effort to improve health literacy and potentially clinical outcomes

 Kelly Reed, PhD

-Nephrology Senior Clinical & Scientific LiaisonOtsuka Pharmaceutical Development & Commercialization, Inc.*
+Nephrology Senior Medical Science LiaisonOtsuka Pharmaceutical Development & Commercialization, Inc.*

 Marla Dallal, PharmD, RPH

-Nephrology Clinical & Scientific LiaisonOtsuka Pharmaceutical Development & Commercialization, Inc.*
+Nephrology Senior Medical Science LiaisonOtsuka Pharmaceutical Development & Commercialization, Inc.*

 *Dr Garimella is a paid consultant of Otsuka Pharmaceutical Development & Commercialization, Inc. (OPDC).
 Drs Reed and Dallal are employees of OPDC.